The Lie You Mistook for Truth

 And somewhere in the middle of all that, you may have drawn a conclusion about yourself that was never yours to carry.

-Once a false belief settles deep enough, it begins shaping your choices.
 You stop reaching for what matches your worth because you no longer believe your worth is real.
 You accept less.
 You overexplain.
 You overgive.
 You hold yourself back.
 You keep trying to become lovable instead of recognizing that love was never meant to be earned through self-erasure.

 This is how lies become life patterns.